 - Securely recorded laboratory inspections in the cloud.

-Featured Lab Checklists
+Featured Laboratory Checklists

-Laboratory Safety Inspection Checklist
+Laboratory Safety Checklist

-This laboratory safety inspection checklist is used by labs in conducting regular self-inspections of their areas.
+This laboratory safety checklist is used by labs in conducting regular self-inspections of their areas.
 It assesses general safety, PPE compliance, chemical safety, hazardous waste, biological safety, compressed gas cylinder safety, and radiation safety.
 You can edit this template to suit your individual lab, specific equipment, and relevant safety standards.

 iAuditor lets you conduct inspections and generate reports on your mobile device while in the lab.
 You can schedule monthly inspections for your labs to ensure safety oversights aren’t missed.
-Preview a sample completed lab inspection report using iAuditor below.
+Preview a sample completed lab safety report using iAuditor below.

 Lab Fire Extinguisher Inspection Template